carbon-language/carbon-lang/llvm/docs/LibFuzzer.rst

   seed                               	0	Random seed.
-If 0, seed is generated. runs                               	-1	Number of individual test runs (-1 for infinite runs). max_len                            	64	Maximum length of the test input. cross_over                         	1	If 1, cross over inputs. mutate_depth                       	5	Apply this number of consecutive mutations to each input. timeout                            	1200	Timeout in seconds (if positive).
+If 0, seed is generated. runs                               	-1	Number of individual test runs (-1 for infinite runs). max_len                               0       Maximum length of the test input.
+If 0, libFuzzer tries to guess a good value based on the corpus and reports it. cross_over                         	1	If 1, cross over inputs. mutate_depth                       	5	Apply this number of consecutive mutations to each input. timeout                            	1200	Timeout in seconds (if positive).
 If one unit runs more than this number of seconds the process will abort.